Bottom of hero banner

 Make your next appointment count

 Your healthcare team is your best resource throughout your treatment.
 Talk openly and often with them about your doubts, questions and concerns.
-It might make you feel more in control if you take some time to plan for your appointment.
-Making notes before, during and after can help you retain information and make the most of your visits.
-We have developed a guide to support you in having these conversations with some tips to help you get the information you need.
+We have developed a guide to support you in having these conversations with some tips to help you find the information you need.

 Moments That Count has been developed and funded by Novartis Pharmaceuticals UK Limited.
 It has been created in collaboration with secondary breast cancer patients whose knowledge and insights have informed the content and direction for the campaign.